-Hu says that none of the five factors were as important as the others; the benefits of saving people from illness and prolonging life were the same for all five.
-In addition, evidence suggests that the contribution of each factor is additive — the number of years of life without disease has increased with every additional healthy habit that people have followed.
+Hu says none of the five factors were as important as the others; the benefits of saving people from disease and prolonging life were the same for all five.
+In addition, evidence suggests that the contribution of each factor is additive - the number of years of disease-free life increased with each additional healthy habit that people followed.

-And since all study participants were over 30 years old, the results also show that “it's never too late to change,” says Hu.
-“It is always better to stick to healthy lifestyle habits as early as possible, but even adopting them relatively late in life will still have significant health benefits in the future.”
+And since all of the study participants were over 30, the results also show that “it's never too late to change,” says Hu.
+"It's always best to stick to your healthy lifestyle habits as early as possible, but even adopting them relatively late in life will still have significant health benefits later on."

 stdClass Object ([term_id] => 1 [name] => Miscellaneous [taxonomy] => category [slug] => no_theme)Miscellaneous